mavrn/Oxygen/README.md

 ---

+This interpreter has 2 different datatypes: numbers(which will always be floats) and bools. <br>
-Integers and floats are assigned with the identifier on the left, and the value on the right.
+Variables are assigned with the identifier on the left, an equals sign, and the value on the right.
+Identifiers can only consist of uppercase letters, lowercase letters and underscores.
 Example:

 ```python
 > x = 3